 If your child is a minor, discuss with your financial advisor how you can open a custodial account to hold the shares for your child.
 For help with this, go to

 Gift and GST Tax Return Form

-If you made gifts or transfers that need to be reported to the IRS, you can find instructions for filing Form 709, U.S. Gift and Generation Skipping Transfer Tax Return Form and related tax filing forms on the IRS website.This page was updated on October 25, 2017.
+If you made gifts or transfers that need to be reported to the IRS, you can find information on the tax forms and instructions on our Gift Tax Return page.A free copy of Form 709 U.S. Gift and Generation Skipping Transfer Tax Return Form is available on the IRS website.This page was updated on August 14, 2018.

 INFORMATION ON THIS SITE, INCLUDING ARTICLES, ESTATE PLANNING FORMS, AND THE ESTATE PLANNING BLOG, IS NOT LEGAL ADVICE.
 Pennyborn.com is not a law firm and is not a substitute for a lawyer.
 Your use of this site does not create an attorney-client relationship.